coderabbi/virtuoso/README.md

 )
 ```

 That's it!
-Virtuoso will take care of registering the individual View/Composer associations for you - no Service
+Virtuoso will take care of registering the individual View/Composer associations for you - no new Service
-Provider Required!
+Providers Required!

 You may access data provided by the Composite View Composer from the View as you normally would.